U.S. Army Signal Corps

 National Park Service Rangers and volunteers have already conducted several interviews, but there are many more stories that need to be shared.
 Whether they are the memories of a child who grew up on Governors Island during World War II or a member of the United States Coast Guard who witnessed the island's closing in 1996, these narratives allow us to appreciate what the military posts at Governors Island meant to its residents and employees.

-Below are just four examples of the stories recorded through the Oral History Project, which future generations will be able to both learn from and enjoy.
+Below are just a few examples of the stories recorded through the Oral History Project, which future generations will be able to both learn from and enjoy.

 Click on the links below to discover the rich history of the island from those who lived it: